Wuershan: Mojin: The Lost Legend

-Fengshen Trilogy
+Creation of the Gods

-In 2019, he began on the production on the Fengshen Trilogy.
-Sometimes dubbed as "China’s ‘Lord of the Rings’", it is the "most ambitious and expensive production in Chinese history."
-The production has a crew of over two thousands employees, and a budget of $445 million over three films.
+In 2019, he began on the production on the Creation of the Gods trilogy.
+Sometimes dubbed as "China's Lord of the Rings", it is the "most ambitious and expensive production in Chinese history."
+The production has a crew of over two thousands employees.
 The movie is a retelling of Investiture of the Gods, a 16th-century Chinese novel and one of the major vernacular Chinese works in the gods-and-demons (shenmo) genre written during the Ming dynasty (1368–1644).

 The novel combines elements of history, folklore, mythology, legends and fantasy, with a story set in the era of the decline of the Shang dynasty (1600–1046 BC) and the rise of the Zhou dynasty (1046–256 BC).
 It tells about the downfall of King Zhou, the Shang Dynasty's last ruler.
 He becomes a tyrant after having been "bewitched by a fox spirit posing as his concubine."
 An epic battle "rages to defeat him, involving gods, demons and other supernatural beings."
 Barrie M. Osborne, producer of The Lord of the Rings: The Return of the King, was involved in the production.

+The first film of the trilogy, Creation of the Gods I: Kingdom of Storms, was released in 2023, and a sequel, Creation of the Gods II: Demon Force, was released in 2025.